 Even without table outlines, the University of Wisconsin has made it easy to see where the open computers are located.
-You don’t need a fancy floorplan or expert design skills to create a LabMap.
+You don’t need a fancy floor plan or expert design skills to create a useful LabMap.

 7. New York University

-With computers nestled in different rooms, NYU made it easy to find an available computer without wandering through every corner of the building.
+With computers nestled in different rooms, New York University made it easy to find an available computer without wandering through every corner of the building.
 This really helps students navigate to the computer they need directly, without running into unnecessary traffic.

 8. University of Baltimore